 Unfortunately, while there are a lot of sources listing parameters related to absorption in the literature, most of them do so only for construction materials [NIST] [Ofcom] [ITU] [Agilent] [RFCafe] [Achammer], not natural materials like different types of rock.
 Most literature also focuses on shorter wave lengths that are used for common communication (GSM, LTE, etc.) William Pullen's report from 1953 provides some information, such as, "attenuation measurements made with transmission lines antennas buried in soil indicated 7.5 db at 350 Khz to 11.7 db in 600 Khz" [Pullen], but it isn't clear if these numbers are useful for our case.

 Tunnel experiment 1

-A man-made tunnel in granite bedrock in Kauniainen was used for an initial test.
+A man-made tunnel in granite bedrock was used for an initial test.
 In the very first test we used a 6 meters wide tunnel that goes in a circle, horizontally, around an area of rock.
 The rock area in the center of the circle is roughly 35 meters in diameter.
 A transceiver in transmitting mode was placed on the rock wall in one part of the circle, and then we attempted to measure the signal with a transceiver in reception mode as we passed through the circle alongside the center wall.
 See Figure 1 below.

 Measurements with the devices are difficult, as no absolute reception level is indicated, exact accuracy of a given device being unknown, and the method at which the signal is presented in the software-driven user interface is also unknown.
 Nevertheless, the presence of a signal can be detected, and some indication of the strength and direction of the signal is given in the user interface.
 False positive signal reception is possible but in the author's experience relatively rare and random.